tom-draper/api-analytics/README.md

 ## Limitations

-In order to keep the service free, up to 1.5 million requests can be stored per API key.
+In order to keep the service free, up to 1.5 million requests can be stored against an API key.
 This is enforced as a rolling limit; old requests will be replaced by new requests.
 If your API would rapidly exceed this limit, we recommend you try other solutions or check out [self-hosting](./server/self-hosting/README.md).

 ## Self-Hosting